-The main factors behind the growth in the cost of sales in the second quarter and interim period in comparison with the same periods in the previous fiscal year were increases in costs from e-Shopping!
-Books CORP. and costs for Car Insurance Package Estimate Request Service.
+The main factors behind the growth in the cost of sales in the third quarter in comparison with the same period in the previous fiscal year were increases in the procurement costs of e-Shopping!
+Books CORP. in line with increased sales.